railsgirls/guides.railsgirls.com/_pages/touristic-autism_resource-modeling.md

 </div>

+{% coach %}
-**Coach:** show that the scaffold generator has updated the Rails routes file with a rule for the Review resource
+Show that the scaffold generator has updated the Rails routes file with a rule for the Review resource
+{% endcoach %}

 ##Resource Association